 Opening hours: Monday to Friday, from 9am to 6pm

-During the selection process, the coordination of the Master’s Degree in Regulatory Law promotes the course presentation lecture.
+During the selection process, the coordination of the Academic Master of Regulation promotes the course presentation lecture.
 It is an informative session, where applicants interested in the program will have the opportunity to get to know professors, research lines, developed projects, in addition to obtaining more detailed information on the program.
 Date to be informed.

-The meeting will be conducted by FGV Direito Rio Master’s Degree coordinator, professor Fernando Leal, who will address the following themes: course structure, scholarships, teaching methodology, research lines, developed projects, and phases of selection process, international opportunities and main guidelines of the course regulation.
+The meeting will be conducted by FGV Direito Rio Master’s Degree coordinator, professor Fernando Leal, who will address the following themes: course structure, scholarships, teaching methodology, research lines, developed projects, and phases of the selection process, international opportunities, and main guidelines of the course regulation.
+Regulation

 One lump sum: R$ 71.400,00 (seventy one thousand and four hundred reais)